ccnmtl/phtcstatic/content/programevaluation/process-questions.md

 </div><!-- /.casetitle -->
 <div class="casecontent">
 <div class="casequestion">
-<p>Review the Logic Model (click button, top right) and find the item that corresponds with outcome evaluation question 1.1?</p>
+<p>Review the Logic Model and find the item that corresponds with outcome evaluation question, “Does use of ST increase self-monitoring of healthy eating and physical activity?”</p>
 <div class="answer-value md-radio">
 <input name="question58" id="question58a" type="radio" value="A">
 <label for="question58a">A)